Great American Road Trips

 The great American road trip is still one of the best ways for families to relax and reconnect with one another.
-This is quickly shaping up to be another busy year for family travelers both on the road and at popular travel destinations and attractions.
 To make the most of their vacations, AAA recommends families plan and research as far ahead as possible to avoid missing out on popular activities and fun.

 Tips for a Perfect Family Road Trip